AndreasArvidsson/LuaDB/README.md

 ## Why Lua?
 Pure and simple: with [LuaJIT](http://luajit.org/), Lua is the fastests scripting language available.

 LuaJit is in most scenarios on par or at most a few percent behind pure C code.
-For a scripting language this is amazing.
+For a scripting language that is amazing.

 ## Setup